werfyg/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 ## Client APIs

-The only library available to communicate with smart contracts is [PolkadotJS API](https://github.com/polkadot-js/api).
+Currently, the only library available to communicate with smart contracts is [PolkadotJS API](https://github.com/polkadot-js/api).

 :::info
 This API provides application developers the ability to query a node and interact with the Polkadot or Substrate chains using Javascript.
 :::

-Parity also developed a web application to interact with contracts called [contracts-ui](https://github.com/paritytech/contracts-ui).
+[Parity](https://www.parity.io/) has also developed a web application to interact with contracts called [contracts-ui](https://github.com/paritytech/contracts-ui).

 ## Stack comparison to Ethereum